garyd9/pterodactyl_Echo_Server/README.md

 This Guide will help you set up Echo Servers on Linux with Pterodactyl.

 Please use the same paths as I do in this guide.
 If you dont, stuff might now work as expected.
+You also need to have a Domain for this Guide to work.
+You might be able to do it without, but you have to figure out how by yourself.

 I use Debian 12 x86.
 Other systems should work, but in this Guide I will only show how to get it to run on Debian 12.